AtesSkrt/Gesture-Controlled-Servo-with-MediaPipe-and-Arduino/README.md

 ser = serial.Serial('COM3', 9600)  # or '/dev/ttyUSB0', etc.
 angle = 90
 ser.write((str(angle) + "\n").encode())

-Demo
+**Demo**

-Teach a new gesture (like “Thumbs Up”):
+  -Teach a new gesture (like “Thumbs Up”):
-Capture 20 images from various angles.
+  -Capture 20 images from various angles.
-Train a model automatically.
+  -Train a model automatically.

-Predict:
+  *Predict:*
-Show the recognized gesture label over the video feed.
+  -Show the recognized gesture label over the video feed. work only in predict mode.

+  **Servo**
   Arduino receives angles (e.g., 0° for a fist, 90° for open palm, etc.) and moves the servo accordingly.
-Troubleshooting
+  In distance mode, servo motor moves according to the distance between 2 fingers of the left hand.
+  If you show one finger it goes to finger mode, if you show two fingers, it goes to distance mode.

+  **Troubleshooting**

 Partial Hand Cropped: Increase the PAD_MARGIN in teach.py and predict.py.
 Low Accuracy: Gather more diverse images, increase the number of shots per gesture, or augment data further.